Estimation of Ornstein-Uhlenbeck Process Using Ultra-High-Frequency Data with Application to Intraday Pairs Trading Strategy: Estimators of Ornstein--Uhlenbeck Process

 Higher moments and higher lags of autocovariance function can also be used.
 However, because we use this method mainly as initial estimates, we do not focus on finding the optimal set of moments.
+The method of moments estimator not assuming the noise and its bias in the presence of the noise is derived in Appendix \ref{app:moments}.